 3. Add 20-30 drops of essential oils and mix well.

-4. Using an atomizer or spray bottle filled with which hazel, spray the entire surface of the powder mix and mix with your hands.
+4. Using an atomizer or spray bottle filled with witch hazel, spray the entire surface of the powder mix and mix with your hands.
 Keep spraying and mixing rapidly until the mixture holds together when scrunched with your hand (think of making snowballs).

 6. Gently tap the mold so that the bath bomb releases and carefully lay on a towel or tray to dry.

-7. Let the bath bombs dry for 30 minutes or until they are firm and won’t fall apart.
+7. Let the DIY bath bombs dry for 30 minutes or until they are firm and won’t fall apart.

 To make a round bath bomb, over-fill two round halves and press them together firmly before tapping the molds to release the bath bomb.
 Or you could simply package them up in pairs in an organza bag.

 More Posts on Bath Bombs and DIY Natural Skin Care You Will Love!